The Wrong Trousers

-The Wrong Trousers is a 1993 British stop-motion animated short film produced by Aardman Animations.
-The film was directed by Nick Park and co-written by Park, Bob Baker, and Brian Sibley.
-It is the second installment in the Wallace & Gromit series following A Grand Day Out (1989).
-In the film, Wallace (Peter Sallis) and Gromit find themselves in the crosshairs of a villainous penguin, Feathers McGraw, who uses Wallace's latest invention, a pair of robotic trousers, to steal a diamond from the city museum.
+The Wrong Trousers is a 1993 British stop motion animated short film directed by Nick Park and co-written by Park, Bob Baker, and Brian Sibley.
+Produced by Aardman Animations, it is the second instalment in their Wallace & Gromit series following A Grand Day Out (1989).
+In the film, Wallace (voiced by Peter Sallis) and Gromit find themselves in the crosshairs of a villainous penguin, Feathers McGraw, who uses Wallace's gift for Gromit, a pair of robotic trousers, to steal a blue diamond from the city museum.

 Production on The Wrong Trousers began in 1990.
 Baker, who was a writer on Doctor Who, took ideas from Park's sketchbooks, suggesting they make a drawing of a penguin the villain.
 Park wanted to include a chase on a model railway, feeling it would be funny to stage a Hollywood-style action sequence in a living room, so Baker suggested they make a heist film with the train as the denouement.

 The Wrong Trousers debuted in the UK on 26 December 1993 on BBC Two.
-Like the previous film, it received critical acclaim.
+Like the previous film, it received critical acclaim, particularly for its model train chase.
 It won the Academy Award for Best Animated Short Film in 1994.

 Plot

-Wallace gifts his dog, Gromit, a pair of robotic "Techno-Trousers" for his birthday to take him on walks, which concerns Gromit.
-To pay his debts, Wallace lends a room to a penguin, who befriends Wallace and drives Gromit out of the house.
+Wallace gifts his dog, Gromit, a pair of robotic "Techno-Trousers" for his birthday to take him on walks, which irritates Gromit.
+To pay his debts, Wallace rents a room to a penguin, who befriends Wallace and drives Gromit out of the house with electric organ music.
 The penguin takes an interest in the trousers, which can walk on walls and ceilings, and secretly rewires them for remote control.
 Gromit discovers that the penguin is Feathers McGraw, a criminal who disguises himself as a chicken by donning a red rubber glove on his head.

-Feathers forces Wallace into the trousers, sends him through town to tire him out and sends him to bed.
-Gromit spies on Feathers as he takes measurements of the city museum and discovers his plans to steal a blue diamond.
+Feathers forces Wallace into the trousers, and sends him through town to tire him out and then to bed.
+Gromit spies on Feathers as he takes measurements of the city museum and discovers his plans to steal a very rare blue diamond.
 While Wallace sleeps, Feathers marches him to the museum in the trousers.
 He infiltrates the building and captures the diamond, but he triggers the alarm, waking Wallace up.
 Feathers marches him back to the house and traps him and Gromit in a wardrobe at gunpoint.
 After Gromit rewires the Techno-Trousers to break open the wardrobe, he and Wallace pursue Feathers aboard their model train set.
 Wallace disarms Feathers and frees himself from the trousers.
 After Feathers' train collides with the trousers, Gromit captures him in a milk bottle.

-Feathers is turned in to the police, being imprisoned at the city zoo, and Wallace pays his debts with the reward money.
-Outside, the discarded Techno-Trousers reactivate in the dustbin and walk off into the sunset.
+Feathers is turned in to the police, and imprisoned at the city zoo, and Wallace pays his debts with the reward money.
+As Wallace and Gromit relax with a cheese platter, the discarded Techno-Trousers reactivate in the dustbin and walk off into the sunset.